apache/turbine-fulcrum-build/README.md

 2. Remote Testing

-- May require explicit authentication with -Dusername=<username> -Dpassword=<pw>
+As we using git as svn, be sure that you execute the steps in master/trunk/main branch as git commands are applied to the current branch.

+Find more Information in [Turbine Release Manual](https://cwiki.apache.org/confluence/display/TURBINE/Publishing+a+Release).

+If you have not set ssh-key or gpg authentication,  the tasks may require that you explicitely authenticate with -Dusername=<username> -Dpassword=<pw>.

 **Multi Module**

-    mvn release:prepare -DautoVersionSubmodules=true -P apache-release
+    mvn release:prepare -DautoVersionSubmodules=true -Papache-release -Dtag=<project.artifact>-<version>-candidate

 Important: Success will be on the master build, the others are skipped.

 **Single**

-    mvn release:prepare -Papache-release
+    mvn release:prepare -Papache-release -Dtag=<project.artifact>-<version>-candidate

-Helpful hint from Apache Website: If you're located in Europe then release:prepare may fail with 'Unable to tag SCM' and ' svn: No such revision X '.
-    Wait 10 seconds and run mvn release:prepare again.

 3. Release Preparing